LEGO/kong-aws-request-signing/Readme.md

 type = "string"
 required = true

-aws_service - AWS Service you are trying to access (lambda) type = "string" required = true
+aws_service - AWS Service you are trying to access (lambda and s3 were tested) type = "string" required = true